HacAtac/HacAtac/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hacatac" alt="hacatac" /></a> </p>

 - 🔭 I've completed my newShop ecomm application, This app uses the MERN stack with tech like REDUX, Styled Components, authentication for Users, Admins, CRUD methods, custom middleware and much more.
 I will be adding more to this appliaction as I learn new technology.
-Now I'm searching for my next project.
+Refactoring old projects untill I decide on my next project.
 I want to learn sockets for things like live chat applications etc.

 - 🌱 I’m currently learning ***Different payment methods, Streaming services Lot's of CRUD methods.
 Consuming back end API to make a robust front end.
 And Working on my weak areas like SQL without ORM etc etc..**